sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## Overview

 The oxd consists of :
-- oxd-local - designed to work as a standalone service demon via
+- oxd-local - designed to work as a standalone service demon via sockets.
 - oxd-web - web server, running in an embedded [Jetty](http://www.eclipse.org/jetty/) server.
-Start it and stop it like you would any other unix service.
+Start it and stop it like you would any other unix service. oxd-web requires oxd-local to be installed.

 By default, oxd-local is restricted to `localhost`, which means the oxd-local APIs can only be reached by services running locally on the server.

+!!!
+Note
+    oxd-local can be used not only on localhost in protected networks, e.g. VPN, then switch off localhost_only=false configuration.

 oxd APIs can be called by any application that can make REST (oxd-local) or socket (oxd-local) calls.
 In addition, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.

 ## How it Works

-### oxd-local (for localhost communication only or in protected networks, e.g. VPN, then switch off localhost_only=false configuration)
+### oxd-local (for localhost only)

 Step 1: [Sign up for a license](https://oxd.gluu.org/account/register/);
 Step 2: [Deploy oxd-local](./install/index.md);
 Step 3: [Configure oxd-local and add your license](./conf/index.md);
 Step 4: [Run oxd-local](./install/index.md);
 Step 5: Integrate apps with your OP using the oxd REST API, or one of the native libraries or plugins.

-### oxd-web (for https REST commuication)
+### oxd-web (for https REST communication)

 Step 1: [Sign up for a license](https://oxd.gluu.org/account/register/);
 Step 2: [Deploy oxd-local](./install/index.md);